mserdukoff/grammario-monorepo/README.md

 1. Create a new Supabase project
 2. Go to SQL Editor and run `supabase/schema.sql`
 3. Enable Google OAuth in Authentication → Providers (see `docs/GOOGLE_OAUTH_SETUP.md`)
-4. Copy your project URL and anon key
+4. Copy your project URL, anon key, and service role key

 ### 3. Configure Environment